Understanding Pessimism: Can A Pessimistic Outlook Be Helpful?

 In the same vein, comparative pessimism is unrealistic pessimism.
 You may think you are inferior to others and that situations can be worse for you in the future than for your peers.
 This mindset could lower your self-esteem and cause depression.
 It may also make you believe there is no hope, even when you see others succeeding with no more advantages than you have.

-How is optimism helpful and unhelpful?
+How is optimism helpful and unhelpful for pessimists?

 A person's positive or negative expectations for the future can play a significant role in coping with life's challenges and disappointments.
 Studies have shown a significant positive relationship between optimism and resilience against stressful situations.
 Concomitantly, optimism can indirectly but positively affect your mental health and general well-being.
 People who expect the positive in their future tend to choose a healthier lifestyle.
 They also may cognitively practice intellectual flexibility to negative outcomes and problem-solving.